 In 1956 the year the states of India were reorganized on the basis of language the Parliament of Sri Lanka (then Ceylon) introduced an Act recognizing Sinhala as the sole official language of the country.

 - This made Sinhala the medium of instruction in all state schools and colleges, in public examinations, and in the courts as well.
 The new Act was opposed by the Tamil-speaking minority who lived in the north of the island.

 - For several decades a civil war has raged in Sri Lanka whose roots lie in the imposition of the Sinhala language on the Tamil-speaking minority.
 And other South Asian country Pakistan was divided into two when the Bengali speakers of the east felt that their language was being suppressed.

-- By contrast India has managed to survive as a single nation in part because the many regional languages were given freedom to flourish.
+- By contrast, India has managed to survive as a single nation in part because the many regional languages were given the freedom to flourish.
 Had Hindi been imposed on South India, in the way that Urdu was imposed on East Pakistan or Sinhala on northern Sri Lanka India too might have seen civil war and fragmentation.

 - Contrary to the fears linguistic states have not threatened the unity of India.
 Once the fear of one’s language being suppressed was gone the different linguistic groups have been content to live as part of the larger nation called India and flourish together.

 A crucial part of the chapter India After Independence Class 8 is Post-Independence.
 On 15 August 2007, India celebrated sixty years of its existence as a free nation.
 That India is still united and democratic are achievements that we might justly be proud of.

 - Many foreign observers had felt that India could not survive as a single country and that it would break up into many parts with each region or linguistic group seeking to form a nation of its own.
 Others believed that it would come under military rule.